maciakl/netsquirt/README.md

     Usage:

-        -file, --file       path to the file to be served -version, --version display verison
+        -file, --file [PATH]        specify path to the file to be served -version, --version         display verison
         -h, -help, --help           display Usage

-If you run the program without the `file` parameter, it will serve a simple html page.
+If you run the program without the `-file` parameter, it will serve a simple html page.